curious-containers/curious-containers.github.io/_docs/2020-red-format.md

 ## container

 RED provides are generic way to include settings for container engines, such that CC or other tools can implement different engines.
-Curious Containers is built around Docker and its supported implementations can be found in the [RED Container Engines](/docs/red-container-engines) documenation.
+Curious Containers currently only supports Docker as a [RED Container Engine](/docs/red-container-engines).

 Under the `container` keyword, you have to provide the `engine` name and the `settings` for the chosen engine.